tier4/CalibrationTools/README.md

 The sensor calibration tools are usually used as part of the autoware ecosystem.
 However, they can also be used for projects outside autoware, or even outside autonomous driving.
 Note: due to its use in autoware, even if it is possible to use the sensor calibration tools independently, due to some light dependencies, parts of autoware still need to be downloaded, even if they are not all compiled.

-The following commands present an example of how to install the calibration tools and their dependencies assuming you have a ROS2 workspace called `workspace`:
+The following commands present an example of how to install the calibration tools and their dependencies assuming you have a ROS2 workspace called `workspace`: <!--cSpell:ignore ROS2 -->

 ```bash
 # Install vcs (if needed, follow the instructions from https://github.com/dirk-thomas/vcstool)